 Segment Contribution Margin

-Segment contribution margin is the segment’s sale less its variable cost.
-The costs are included avoidable costs only as they are correlated with the sale.
-These costs are expected to fluctuate in linear with the sale change.
+Segment contribution margin is the segment’s sales less its variable cost.
+The costs are included in avoidable costs only as they are correlated with the sale.
+These costs are expected to fluctuate linearly with the sales change.

-For a segment with a negative contribution, the management should consider shut it down or revise the strategy as they are making a huge loss.
+For a segment with a negative contribution, the management should consider shutting it down or revising the strategy as they are making a huge loss.
 The sale generates cannot even cover its variable cost.